Your Ultramarathon Questions Answered

 If a participant is incapacitated for any reason (exhaustion, injury, or other), they will be required to drop from the event and notify a member of the crew.
 They will then be transported off the course by event staff or if, in the opinion of the Medical Director and Event Directors they are physically able, they may continue to volunteer for the remainder of the event.
 Given the limited transportation available for moving staff and volunteers around the course, only a few competitors will be able to take up this option, at the discretion of the race organisers.

 Checkpoints are provided mainly to distribute water and to confirm the progress and physical condition of the participants.
 From time to time directors may provide a morale boosting surprise for competitors… As of October 2022 all UK based two stage and single stage events provide food at aid stations.

 Will the organisers be taking any official photographs?

 Yes.
 Professional photographers and videographers will be part of the race support team and they will be taking plenty of shots throughout the stages and at the camps.
 Thousands of photos will be taken of individuals, groups, action and landscapes so you can rely on these exclusively and not have to worry about bringing a camera.
 These photos will be made available for all participants shortly after each event.

 Can I be an ultra marathon volunteer instead?

 Yes, the majority of the crew are volunteers who come back again and again.
 This means you are able to experience the amazing atmosphere of the event, the landscape, and the local culture without having to pay the entry fee.
 Please see our volunteer page for more information and registration info.

 Do Ultra X offer race discounts?

-Ultra X offers a 20% discount for all serving members of the Armed Forces.
+Ultra X offers a 20% discount for all members of the Armed Forces (currently serving and veterans).
 Those eligible can register for any event selecting this option upon checkout and will be asked to upload their ID after registration to validate their discount.
 Please also see the following question “What is the Ultra X Pay it Forward Scheme?”